• Artificial Intelligence

 AI-based fraud systems don’t have to rely on rules, which would otherwise severely limit their purview.
 They can process all incoming information simultaneously and find hidden patterns in the data.
 This is also called anomaly detection—when machine learning analyzes incoming data (e.g., transactions, payment requests, loan application data, etc.) and spots anomalous behavior.

-Cross-Sell and Upsell with AI in Fintech
+Cross-Sell & Upsell with AI in Fintech

 While fintech has its one-hit wonders offering a single product, most providers have a variety of services available.
 Companies want to sell these services, and the existing customer base is perfect for that; if someone is already using one of your services, they’ll likely be interested in other offers.